working-git/rose-tech-blog/content/post/OSCP-commands-and-tricks.md

 {{{ =-= ftp =-=

 ftp anonymous@$target
-// any pass is fine if allows anonymous
+// any pass is fine  it allows anonymous
 // if getting weird error/no output
 passive